Alfonso Ribeiro: Later work

-He later starred on the sitcom In the House with LL Cool J from 1997 to 1999.
+Ribeiro starred on the sitcom In the House with LL Cool J from 1997 to 1999.
+He graduated from the New York Film Academy in 1999 and would go on to direct episodes of One on One, All of Us, Meet the Browns, Are We There Yet?, Shake It Up and K.C.
+Undercover.

+Ribeiro appeared as a contestant on a special child TV stars episode of Weakest Link in 2001.
+He made it into the final round but lost to Keshia Knight-Pulliam.

+In 2002, Ribeiro returned to the stage in an Encores! revival of the musical Golden Boy, starring as Joe Wellington.

 Ribeiro competed as one of the celebrity singers on the reality television show Celebrity Duets in September 2006, winning over the runner-up Lucy Lawless.
-In July 2008, Ribeiro hosted the game show Catch 21 on GSN.
-He directed some episodes of Meet the Browns and a majority of the Season 2 episodes of the Are We There Yet? television series.
-Ribeiro hosted his second game show Spell-Mageddon, on ABC Family, in 2013.
+From 2008 to 2016, Ribeiro hosted the game show Catch 21 on GSN.

 On May 24, 2013, Ribeiro made a cameo appearance on The Graham Norton Show to perform "The Carlton Dance", with show guests Will and Jaden Smith.
-In November of that year, Ribeiro took part as a contestant in the thirteenth series of the British reality show, I'm a Celebrity...Get Me Out of Here.
-He was eliminated from the show on December 5, 2013, finishing in seventh place.
+On July 24, he began hosting his second game show, Spell-Mageddon, on ABC Family.
+On November 17, Ribeiro became a contestant in the thirteenth series of the British reality show I'm a Celebrity...Get Me Out of Here.
+He was eliminated from the show on December 5, finishing in seventh place.

-On September 4, 2014, Ribeiro was announced as one of the celebrities who would compete on Season 19 of Dancing with the Stars.
-He partnered with professional dancer Witney Carson.
-He became the fourth celebrity dancer in the show's history to receive a 9 from each judge in week one.
+On September 4, 2014, Ribeiro was announced as one of the celebrities who would compete on season 19 of Dancing with the Stars.
+He partnered with professional dancer Witney Carson and became the fourth celebrity dancer in the show's history to receive a 9 from each judge in week one.
 On November 25, 2014, Ribeiro and Carson won the competition.
-In September 2015, he returned as a guest judge in week three of Season 21, and he substituted for Tom Bergeron as host the following week.
-In Season 31, he became a co-host of the show, alongside current host Tyra Banks.
+After his victory, he hosted the nationwide live tour for the show.